gottacatchenall/ms_sampling_effort/manuscript.md

 So many assumptions here about probability.

+# False-negatives as a product of relative abundance

 Does a false negative rate of 0.9 seem unrealistic?
 Consider how the probability of observation occurs as a function of abundance.